Pokémon Ruby and Sapphire

 Prototype Pokédex Order

 While it's not in the same disarray as that of Pokémon Red and Blue, the new Pokémon are nonetheless in a markedly different internal order, compared to the ingame listing.
 Most notably, Ralts, Kirlia, and Gardevoir apparently weren't so early-game at one point; they're bunched up with the Bagon and Beldum lines at the end.
 Furthermore, Chimecho appears to have been a late addition- it's beyond all of the other Hoenn Pokémon, even Deoxys.
 There are 25 blank, formatted spots between Celebi and Treecko, too.
-By default, they all share the cries of Unown in battle.
+By default, they all share the cries of Unown in battle, and have Deoxys's Normal Forme stats.

 No Ability, presumably an error handler, is used when the game manages a Pokémon with an ability of identifier 00.
 The term is never used in normal gameplay within the final game, however, because all Pokémon were given abilities.